Aging Vol 4: Menopause- Interventions for "The Change" - 6 CE's

 Answers:

-A. The psychoanalytic theory, posits that onset of the menopausal transition is a critical event in the life of a mid-aged woman and is a threat to her adjustment and self-Concept
+A. that onset of the menopausal transition is a critical event in the life of a mid-aged woman and is a threat to her adjustment and self-Concept

 B. interpersonal therapy and cognitive behavioral therapy

-C. the impact of menopause as an invisible factor in a woman's and a family's psychological well-being.
+C. it is an invisible factor in a woman's and a family's psychological well-being

 E. Hawton et al. suggested that a decrease in sexual frequency resulted from a decline in marital adjustment, partner interest, and partner availability.